 This week’s hand-picked bunch of contemporary floral wallpapers is by way of celebrating summer in the garden.
 It’s an absolutely magical time of the year, don’t you think?

-The first roses are bursting into flower in my garden and everything else is growing a mile a minute (including the weeds, grrr…).
+The first roses are bursting into flower in my garden and everything else is growing a mile a minute.
+(Including the weeds, grrr…).
 Chelsea Flower Show starts next week, which means midsummer is only a few short weeks away with all its promise of floral exuberance, beauty and fragrance.

-Moving indoors, floral wallpapers are hot right now!
+And indoors, floral wallpapers are hot right now!
 (Even if the weather can’t make up its mind from one day to the next).

 To be sure, recently I’ve noticed a bumper crop of contemporary floral wallcoverings featuring blowsy blooms in dark, rich colours.
-Which are very of the moment, and provide a suitably sumptuous and dramatic backdrop to the the opulent, luxurious “new modern” interiors style.
+They’re very of the moment, and provide a suitably sumptuous and dramatic backdrop to the the opulent, luxurious “new modern” interiors style.
 (Which I wrote about here if you missed it).